openzipkin/brave/brave/RATIONALE.md

 responsibility of the `Propagation` implementation.
 Hence, the `Injector`, which knows format rules, should do comma joining when valid.

+Some think that sending a header in comma-separated format, implies a receiver is allowed to split it into separate fields.
+This is not allowed by RFC 7230.
+Only formats known to be comma-separated are allowed to be joined as one value.
+The visa-versa is not true.
+For example, our [secondary sampling format](https://github.com/openzipkin-contrib/zipkin-secondary-sampling/blob/master/docs/design.md) is comma-separated, but it is not defined as being allowed to be encoded as multiple values.
+Any intermediate that randomly splits values of unknown formats, just on account of seeing a comma, is not following the RFC 7230 and therefore has a bug that should be fixed.

 ### Why does `Getter` imply joining HTTP headers on comma?
 The `Getter` API only can return a single string, so that implies when multiple headers are received, an HTTP implementation should join them on comma before